 Ferrari junior Marcus Armstrong makes his Formula 2 debut this year with ART Grand Prix.
-The Kiwi spoke to Elliot Wood about the challenges he expects from this season, and how racing in FIA F3 has prepared him
+The Kiwi spoke to Ida Wood about the challenges he expects from this season, and how racing in FIA F3 has prepared him

 Among the five Ferrari-backed youngsters racing in Formula 2 this year, the one with the greatest chance to mount a title challenge may be rookie Marcus Amstrong.
 The 19-year-old is with the team that has ran the last two series champions (Nyck de Vries and George Russell), and he has built up an impressive amount of success on his way up the motorsport ladder.

 His first full season in single-seaters came just three years ago, and started with a race-winning run to fourth in the Toyota Racing Series.
 He then convincingly won the Italian Formula 4 title and just missed out on the ADAC F4 one, driving for Prema in both campaigns.
 He stuck with the Italian team for the next two years, finishing fifth in FIA European Formula 3 in 2018 and runner-up in FIA F3 Championship in 2019.
 Along the way, he added two TRS title challenges.

 It’s remarkable that Armstrong only has one title to his name, and while he won’t be emulating Russell in joining ART as the champion of the series immediately below, he could replicate his 2018 F2 title success as a rookie.